Window Vision Functions

 get_median_color(rect: tuple[int, int, int, int] | None = None) tuple[int, int, int][source]

-Calculates the median color of the specified region.
+Calculate the median color of the specified region.

 Parameters:

-rect (tuple[int, int, int, int] | None) – Region to average; None uses the full image.
+rect – Region to sample; None uses the full image.

 Returns: